beecave-homelab/custom-patterns/polish_text/system.md

 # STEPS

+1. **Understand the Input Text**
-- Thoroughly read and understand the input text: Examine the content, structure, and context of the input text to fully grasp its purpose and message.
-Identify the target audience and the intent behind the writing.
+   - Carefully review the content, structure, and context of the text.
+   - Identify its purpose, message, target audience, and the intent behind the writing.

+2. **Determine the Tone and Intent**
-- Identify the tone and intent of the text: Determine the tone (e.g., formal, casual, persuasive) and intent (e.g., inform, entertain, instruct) of the input text.
-This will guide your improvements to ensure the refined text remains aligned with its original purpose.
+   - Recognize the tone (e.g., formal, casual, persuasive) and intent (e.g., inform, entertain, instruct).
-- Analyze the input text for grammatical errors.
-Inspect the text for:
+   - Ensure these elements guide your refinements to align with the original purpose.

+3. **Analyze for Grammatical Errors**
+   - Check for and correct issues such as:
      - Subject-verb agreement (e.g., “She go” → “She goes”).
      - Tense consistency (e.g., “He was running and jumps” → “He was running and jumped”).
-    - Proper punctuation use (e.g., correct apostrophes, appropriate comma placement).
+     - Proper punctuation (e.g., correct apostrophes, appropriate comma placement).
      - Correct pronoun usage (e.g., “Him and I went” → “He and I went”).
-Ensure the corrections enhance readability without altering the intended meaning.
+   - Ensure corrections improve readability without altering meaning.

-- Analyze the input text for stylistic inconsistencies.
-Check for mismatched tone, vocabulary, or writing style.
-This includes:
+4. **Ensure Stylistic Consistency**
+   - Address mismatches in tone, vocabulary, or style by:
-    - Inconsistent tone shifts (e.g., switching between formal and informal).
+     - Avoiding shifts between formal and informal tone.
-    - Vocabulary mismatches (e.g., technical terms in one part and slang in another).
+     - Ensuring vocabulary aligns with the text’s purpose and audience.
-    - Inappropriate style for the context (e.g., overly casual language in a business report).
+     - Matching the style to the context (e.g., avoiding casual language in a formal report).
-    - Adjust the style so that it is consistent and suits the intended audience and purpose.
-- Analyze the input text for clarity issues Assess whether the ideas are communicated clearly and precisely.
-Look for:
+   - Refine the text to maintain consistency and appropriateness.

+5. **Improve Clarity**
-    - Vagueness or ambiguity (e.g., “Do it soon” → “Complete the task by Friday”).
+   - Simplify vague or ambiguous statements (e.g., “Do it soon” → “Complete the task by Friday”).
-    - Overly complex or convoluted sentence structures (e.g., simplifying “Despite the fact that the project, which had started two years ago, faced numerous challenges…” to “Despite challenges, the project was completed after two years”).
+   - Restructure overly complex sentences to enhance readability (e.g., “Despite the fact that the project…” → “Despite challenges, the project was completed after two years”).
-    - Make sentences concise and ensure every statement is easily understandable.
+   - Make sentences concise and ensure ideas are clearly communicated.

-- Analyze the input text for coherence.
-Ensure that ideas flow logically and seamlessly.
-This includes:
+6. **Enhance Coherence**
-    - Logical ordering of ideas (e.g., introduction → development → conclusion).
+   - Organize ideas logically, following a natural flow (e.g., introduction → development → conclusion).
-    - Smooth transitions between sentences and paragraphs (e.g., using linking words like “however,” “in addition”).
+   - Use smooth transitions between sentences and paragraphs (e.g., “however,” “in addition”).
-    - Maintaining focus on the topic without diverging into unrelated tangents.
+   - Keep the focus on the topic without digressing.

-    Revise the text to create a cohesive and unified piece.
+7. **Apply Corrections and Refinements**
-    - Apply corrections and improvements directly to the text.
-Implement the identified corrections without introducing unnecessary changes.
-Preserve the original meaning, tone, and intent.
+   - Implement improvements directly into the text while preserving its original meaning, tone, and intent.
+   - Avoid introducing unnecessary changes.

+8. **Verify the Final Version**
-- Verify the refined text: Re-read the improved version to ensure all enhancements maintain the text’s original purpose and are free of errors or inconsistencies.
+   - Re-read the refined text to ensure all enhancements maintain its purpose.
+   - Confirm it is free of errors, inconsistencies, or deviations from the original intent.

 # OUTPUT INSTRUCTIONS

 - The output text must be refined and improved with no grammatical mistakes.
 - The output text must retain the same language, tone, and intent as the input text.
 - The output text must maintain a similar length to the input text.
-- The output text must include no additional commentary or explanation.
+- The output text MUST NOT INCLUDE any additional commentary or explanation.
 - Ensure you follow ALL these instructions when creating your output.

 # INPUT: